-mqtt switch platform let you control your MQTT enabled light.
+mqtt switch platform lets you control your MQTT enabled switches.

-When a state topic is not available, the switch will work in optimistic mode.
+state_topic is not available, the switch will work in optimistic mode.
 In this mode, the switch will immediately change state after every command.
-Otherwise, the switch will wait for state confirmation from device (message from
+Otherwise, the switch will wait for state confirmation from the device (message from

 To enable this switch in your installation, add the following to your

 # Example configuration.yaml entry switch: - platform: mqtt command_topic: "home/bedroom/switch1/set"

 The MQTT topic to publish commands to change the switch state.

 The name to use when displaying this switch.